 We like things to be easy so here are the simple steps to creating your e-card with Aroundsound:

-Add #xmas, #Christmas or #holidays to your title – the hashtag will trigger the festive theme (truly magical)
+For the Christmas theme simply add #xmas, #Christmas or #holidays to your title, for New Year’s it will be NewYear, #HappyNewYear or #HappyNewYear2020 – the hashtag will trigger the festive theme respectively (truly magical)

 Share with friends and family, upon them opening the link you sent they’ll be listening to your lovely message while looking at the seasonal backdrop to the recording

 Reducing waste by sending personalised voice messages that are also appealing to look at is a winning strategy.
 If you then also think about the time saved quickly producing and instantly sharing your recording, you’d soon wonder how you’d done without audio greeting cards before.
 No more queuing at the post office or buying stamps.
 Sit down one afternoon or record a message on the go – by simply adding one of the hashtags you’ll turn your already warm wishes into a pretty one while doing something for the environment.
 What’s not to like?

 Going paperless at home or at work

 Besides the seasonal appeal, how many times have you thought that pile of paper bills and documents gives you the creeps?
 While you’d still need paper documents like your birth or company certificate you may find that for most parts of your personal and professional life audio records work just as well if not better.
 Record your to-do and shopping list, record messages for the family and add to them to your family Collection – members will be notified of new recordings and can comment; same applies for your work context.
 Instead of keeping your written diary start recording your thoughts anytime, anywhere.
 There are so many good (and productivity enhancing) reasons for using audio recording in your everyday life.
 Hit record and ditch the notepad during meetings.